prodata2000/VMS/README.md

 ## 📌 Overview
 This project is a simple **Visitor Management System** built using Flask and SQLite.
 It allows visitors to sign in and administrators to manage visitor logs.
-This was designed to be run in a closed network for simplicity.
-We did not want anything outside our network control and did not want paper.

 ## 🚀 Features
 - Visitor sign-in form with name, email, phone, company, and reason for visit.